cmperdomor/Exploratory-analysis-of-genetic-evaluation-data-from-Canadian-dairy-females./README.md

 An **Estimated Breeding Value (EBV)** is not a direct measurement — it's a statistical prediction of an animal's genetic merit, built from whatever information is available for it. **Reliability** reflects how much confidence to place in that prediction: how close it's likely to be to the animal's true genetic merit.

+An important characteristic of this dataset is that it represents a ranking rather than a fixed cohort.
+Each provincial dataset contains the top 400 females according to Lifetime Performance Index (LPI) at the time of each official genetic evaluation release.
+Consequently, high-ranking animals may appear in multiple consecutive releases if their LPI remains competitive.
+This persistence reflects the design of a top-ranked selection rather than incomplete data collection or missing animals.
+Individuals remain in the dataset until they are surpassed by newly evaluated animals with higher genetic merit.

 ## The conceptual framework

 ```